Microsoft Partner Logo

 Knowledge Prerequisites

-• Basic experience with implementing and managing IaaS services in Microsoft Azure
+• First experience with implementation and management of IaaS services in Microsoft Azure

 • Basic knowledge of Azure Active Directory

-• Basic experience with Windows PowerShell
+• First experience with Windows PowerShell

 Complementary and Continuative Courses